 On the other hand, if you work 9 am -2 pm Monday through Friday and your 8 year old is in school, there is a good chance you will get joint custody since your child will be at school and will not be in danger during your custodial time.

-KEY TAKEAWAY: Show the judge you have appropriate arrangements for child care during your custodial time and you should have no problem getting joint physical custody.
+KEY TAKEAWAY: Show the judge you have child care during your custodial time.
+Then, you should have no problem getting joint physical custody.

 #3: Week On/Week Off Isn’t The Only Way To Get Joint Custody Of Your Child

 No two parents will ever share exactly equal time with their kids.